District of Columbia

-Where is it Safe to Purchase?
+Where is it safe to purchase weed in DC?

-Where is it Safe to Consume?
+Where is it safe to consume?

 Consumption of medical cannabis in the District of Columbia is limited to the patient’s home or private property.
 The use of medical marijuana in public remains a criminal offense.

 to Be to Consume?

 The Medical Marijuana Expansion Emergency Amendment Act of 2014 defines a qualifying medical condition as, “any condition for which treatment with medical marijuana would be beneficial, as determined by the patient’s physician.”
 Those wishing to become medical marijuana certification providers must apply with the DCDOH.

-- Submit a Physician’s’ Recommendation Form.
+- Submit a Physician’s Recommendation Form.

 - Designate a dispensary.

 - Designate a caregiver, if necessary.
 The application and process can be accessed here.

 - Payment of a $100 application fee.
 Proof to qualify for a reduced application fee is listed on the DCDOH website.

 Patients who require assistance obtaining or using medical cannabis may designate a caregiver.
-They are required to choose one (1) dispensary from which a designated caregiver can purchase medical cannabis.
-Caregivers must be at least 18 years old and may only provide care for one (1) patient.
+They are required to choose one dispensary from which a designated caregiver can purchase medical cannabis.
+Caregivers must be at least 18 years old and may only provide care for one patient.
 Approved caregivers can purchase medical cannabis at their patient’s designated dispensary, as well as possess, transport, and administer their patient’s medical marijuana once purchased.

 - Complete a Caregiver Application Form.